Contents

 - Solar panels: solar panels work when the sun’s rays knock electrons out of silicon crystals by giving those electrons a place to go and generate a voltage that can do work along the way.

 - Wires: called “conductors” by electricians, these carry the voltage to where it can be used or stored.
 Solar panels commonly use waterproof, locking MC4 connectors between conductors.
-Make sure the type of connectors used by your panels are compatible with the other components.
+Make sure the type of connectors used by your panels are compatible with the other components, with adapters if needed.

 My Setup